CMSgov/dpc-static-site/common/update-page.md

 button_url: "https://groups.google.com/d/forum/dpc-api"
 ---

-## Temporary pause on onboarding for DPC pilot
+## Temporary pause on onboarding and applications for DPC pilot
 The Data at the Point of Care (DPC) API supplements patients' health records with data from Fee-For-Service (FFS) Medicare claims.
-The API is currently in a pilot with an initial group of participants.
-As an outcome of collaboration and feedback from this pilot group, the DPC team is implementing an improved authorization and onboarding experience.
-During this process, we've paused onboarding to DPC. **We'll provide an update in July of 2023** with more information on the length of the pause and changes to the onboarding process.
+Thanks to collaboration and feedback from our initial pilot group, we're implementing an improved onboarding experience.
+During this process, **we've paused onboarding and new applications to DPC**.
+We'll provide an **update** in **July of 2023** on the length of the pause and changes to the onboarding process.

 Here's how the temporary pause may affect you:

-**If you're interested in DPC, but haven't requested access**
+**If you're interested in DPC, but haven't submitted an application**

-Please join us in the [Data at the Point of Care community](https://groups.google.com/d/forum/dpc-api).
+We are not taking new applications for production data during the pause.
+However, you can still request access to the sandbox.
+We also encourage you to join the [Data at the Point of Care community](https://groups.google.com/d/forum/dpc-api).
 We'll provide regular updates there, including the date when onboarding will resume.

 **If you've requested access to the API and are waiting to onboard**